deathbybandaid/piadvanced/README.md

 * Guacamole
 * A wake-on-lan solution
 * HASS
-* HTPC softwares, just the monitoring apps like plexpy, ombi, plexboard.
 * Samba share
 * A script that makes regular backups to a directory with date/time stamps. maybe weekly.
 * If OpenVPN uses an IP of 10.8.0.1, can a webserver be run on that ip address?
-* Running two instances of OpenVPN, and create a site-to-site connection.
 * Make a script to revert changes.
 * I want to try and automate the setup of the webservers
 * Cerbot Let's Encrypt